Legal provisions of COM(2023)240 - Effective coordination of economic policies and multilateral budgetary surveillance - Main contents

 Implementation of the European Semester

-1. Where necessary, following the assessment pursuant to this Regulation of the medium-term fiscal-structural plans, the annual progress reports and the socio-economic situation of the Member States concerned, the Council shall, on the basis of recommendations from the Commission, address recommendations to those Member States making full use of the legal instruments provided in Articles 121 and 148 TFEU and related secondary legislation.
+1. Where necessary, following an assessment pursuant to this Regulation of the national medium-term fiscal-structural plans, the annual progress reports and the socio-economic situation of Member States, the Council shall, on the basis of recommendations from the Commission, address recommendations to Member States making full use of the legal instruments provided for in Articles 121 and 148 TFEU and related secondary legislation.

-2. Member States shall take due account of the broad guidelines for the economic policies of the Member States, of the employment guidelines and of the recommendations referred to in Article 3, second paragraph, points (a) and (b) before taking key decisions in the development of their economic, employment and budgetary policies.
+2. Member States shall take due account of the broad guidelines for their economic policies and of the recommendations and employment guidelines as referred to in Article 3(3), points (a) and (b), respectively, before taking key decisions in the development of their economic, social, employment, structural and budgetary policies.
 Progress shall be monitored by the Commission.

-3. Failure by a Member State to act upon the guidance received may result in:
+3. Failure by a Member State to act upon the guidelines and recommendations referred to in paragraph 2 may result in:

 CHAPTER III